DETAILED ACTIONNotice of Pre-AIA or AIA Status

 wherein the at least one feature transform matrix comprises a global feature transform matrix commonly applied to two or more features (applying the transform matrix to the object features resulting in transformed object features, and obtaining a predicted object mask associated with the second image frame by decoding the transformed object features.)
 [Yang: col. 2, line 7-11], and

-wherein the global feature transform matrix is generated in advance based on a predetermined feature data set obtained from a second image (computing a transform matrix based on the image features of the first image frame and the image features of the second image frame) [Yang: col. 2, line 5-7].
+wherein the global feature transform matrix is predefined by being generated in advance based on a predetermined feature data set obtained from a second image (computing a transform matrix based on the image features of the first image frame and the image features of the second image frame) [Yang: col. 2, line 5-7].

 It would have been obvious to one with an ordinary skill in the art before the effective filing date of the claimed invention to modify the teachings of Rosewarne with Yang to program the system to implement of Yang’s method.